Veins

-Our veins are the part of the circulation system, which carries the blood back to the heart, against gravity.
-There are a series of one way valves, which together with muscle contraction keeps the blood moving toward the heart.
+Our veins, both superficial and deep, are the part of the circulation system, carrying blood back to the heart, against gravity through a series of one-way valves.
 If valves fail, the blood flows backward, increasing pressure in the veins.
-Over time these veins can become dilated, large and twisty, progressively backing up into the normal veins and damaging them.
+Over time these veins can become dilated, large, and twisty, progressively backing up into the normal veins and damaging them.
+This can cause aching, swelling, burning, and itching among other symptoms, or more serious complications.
+For many people, venous conditions can also be a cosmetic concern.

 Symptoms